 What Other Legal Sportsbooks Could Come to Vermont?

 Though the sportsbooks we listed above are the most likely to launch, there are others that could make a play for a Vermont license.
 These include:

 Vermont could put forth a licensing framework that limits the number of operators in the state, so we’ll have to wait and see how the market turns out before we can confirm which sportsbooks will officially go live in the state.

 What Online Sportsbook Bonuses Will be Available in Vermont?

 Not to sound like a broken record, but…we don’t exactly know yet.
-However, existing legal states and the sportsbook bonuses available there give us a pretty darn good indication of what Vermont sportsbook bonuses will look like.
+However, existing legal states and the online sportsbook bonuses available there give us a pretty darn good indication of what Vermont sportsbook bonuses will look like.
 Here are three of the primary bonus types you’ll find at sportsbooks in most legal markets.
 These are likely to be the main types in Vermont as well.

 No Deposit Bonus (Or Small Deposit Bonus)